mistydemeo/vox_explainer_history/article.md

 The agency’s director general, Tedros Adhanom Ghebreyesus, was very clear that they sounded the alarm as a precautionary measure: The agency is concerned about the potential damage the virus could do in countries with weaker health systems, and called on the international community to help.
 He emphasized that the vast majority of cases are still in China, and that China has moved swiftly to get the outbreak under control.

-If the disease continues to spread, however, it could turn into a pandemic — or a disease that spreads globally, with epidemics in multiple countries around the world.
-And that’s something health officials in the US around the world are getting ready for.
+If the disease continues to spread, however, it could turn into a pandemic: or a disease that spreads globally, with epidemics in multiple countries around the world.
+And that’s something health officials in the US and around the world are working to prevent.
 “We are preparing as if this is the next pandemic,” the CDC’s Messonnier said on January 31.

 For now, the CDC and WHO are still calling this an outbreak.
 Very soon, health experts may determine that there are enough cases in China to call the outbreak an epidemic.